strongkly/GridList/README.md

 # GridList
+This work is a extension component for UGUI in Unity3D.
-A common list component which can contains multiple style with different size siblings for UGUI Unity
+It is a common component which supports multiple rect size siblings in one list.